tstatler/doctools/guides/node/releasenotes/README.md

 ### New CLI features and bug fixes

-* If you are not currently logged-in when running an `acs` CLI command you are now prompted for the host, username and password.
-The requested command is automatically executed upon successful login, for example:
+* If you are not currently logged-in when running an `acs` CLI command you are now prompted for the host, username and password, and the original command is automatically executed upon successful login.
+For example:

           $ acs list